 Talking about everything that is worrying us is important.
 But sharing our thoughts about what is helping us get through this time is helpful. too!

-Stress-overload is not just in your mind – it’s a physical reaction!
+Stress-overload has an impact on how we feel, think and behave.
 Here are some quick activities to get back into balance.

 In times of crisis, our bodies and minds are often on the alert for potential threats.
 This is why it takes extra effort to pay attention to things beyond what we are worried, anxious or angry about.
 This extra effort is worthwhile!